Carnegie Investment Counsel Blog

 2. Start With the Basics

 A good place to start with family is to simply let them know that you have a plan and who is helping you.
 It is also a good idea to provide a list of key contacts.
 Explain each person’s role in helping you.
-At Carnegie, we often include family members in meetings and welcome their involvement when appropriate.
+Financial advisors often include family members in meetings and welcome their involvement when appropriate.

 Here are some basics you may want to cover:

 • Our Financial Planner and Investment Adviser is (Fiduciary Name).
-We work with (Advisor Name.)
-We receive periodic updates on our portfolio and we keep them apprised of changes in our lives as well.
+We work with (Advisor Name).
+We receive periodic updates on our portfolio and keep them apprised of changes in our lives.

 • Do you have any questions or concerns?